 What Does Trump's Executive Order to Withdraw from the TPP Mean?

 The Trans-Pacific Partnership is a free-trade agreement between the United States and 11 other countries that border the Pacific Ocean.
 On January 23, 2017, President Trump signed an executive order to withdraw the United States from the agreement.

 Officials from each country signed the agreement on February 4, 2016.
 The negotiations were successfully concluded on October 4, 2015.
 Each nation's legislature had to approve the agreement before it went into effect.
 Before that could happen, Trump's executive order removed the United States from the process.

-The TPP is between Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore, the United States and Vietnam.
+The TPP was between Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore, the United States, and Vietnam.
 The countries involved produce 40 percent of the world's total gross domestic product of $107.5 trillion.
 They supply 26 percent of global trade and 793 million of the world’s consumers.